JobKeeper enabling stand down directions

 An employee’s usual terms and conditions of employment (for example under an award, enterprise agreement or employment contract) continue to apply, except to the extent they are modified by a JobKeeper enabling stand down direction.

 Any JobKeeper enabling stand down directions made under the Fair Work Act JobKeeper provisions can’t reduce minimum pay rates under the Fair Work Act.
-Any terms and conditions not related to the direction continue (such as penalty rates and sick and carer’s leave).
+Any terms and conditions not related to the direction continue (such as penalty rates and accrual of leave).

 This means that if an employer reduces an employee’s hours or days of work under a JobKeeper enabling stand down direction, the employee needs to be paid the greater of either $1500 per fortnight (before tax) or their usual pay for work they performed.
 This includes any leave payments, public holiday pay or penalty rates for hours that are still worked.